Resilin: Resilience

 Another unique property of resilin is its high resilience.
 Recombinant resilin demonstrated excellent mechanical properties similar to that of pure resilin.
 Elvin et al. aimed to compare the resilience of rec1-Resilin to other rubbers, a scanning probe microscope of used.
 This study compared the resilience of rec1-Resilin to two different types of rubber: chlorobutyl rubber and polybutadiene rubber, both rubbers with high resilience properties.
 This study concluded that rec1-Resilin was 92% resilient compared to chlorobutyl rubber at 56% and polybutadiene rubber at 80%, respectively.
 With such high mechanical resilience, the properties of rec1-Resilin can be applied to other clinical applications within the field of Materials Engineering and Medicine.
 This study on recombinant resilin has led to several years of research on the use of resilin like proteins for several biomedical applications that retains the mechanical properties of resilin.
 The ongoing results of the studies involving recombinant resilin may lead to further research in which other unexplored mechanical properties and chemical structure of resilin may be investigated.

 Clinical applications

 Recombinant resilins have been studied for potential application in the fields of biomedical engineering and medicine.
-In particular, hydrogels composed of recombinant resilins have been utilized as tissue engineering scaffolds for mechanically-active tissues including cardiovascular, cartilage and vocal cord tissues.
+In particular, hydrogels composed of recombinant resilins have been used as tissue engineering scaffolds for mechanically-active tissues including cardiovascular, cartilage and vocal cord tissues.
 Early work has focused on optimizing the mechanical properties, chemistry and cytocompability of these materials, but some in vivo testing of resilin hydrogels has also been performed.
 Researchers at the University of Delaware and Purdue University have developed methods for creating elastic hydrogels composed of resilin that were compatible with stem cells and displayed similar rubber elasticity to that of natural resilin.
 Semi-synthetic resilin-based hydrogels, which incorporate poly(ethylene glycols), have also been reported.